karllark/dust_extinction/docs/index.rst

 ``dust_extinction`` is a python package to provide models of interstellar dust extinction curves.

-Extinction describes the effects of dust on a single star.
-The dust along the line-of-sight to the stars removes flux by absorbing photons or scattering photons out of the line-of-sight.
-In general, extinction models are used to model or correct the effects of dust on observations a single star.
+Extinction describes the effects of dust on observations of single star due to the dust along the line-of-sight to a star removiong flux by absorbing photons and scattering photons out of the line-of-sight.
+The wavelength dependence of dust extinction (also know as extinction curves) provides fundamental information about the size, composition, and shape of interstellar dust grain.
+In general, extinction models are used to model or correct the effects of dust on observations.

 In contrast, dust attenuation refers to the effects of dust on the measurements of groups of stars mixed with dust or stars with circumstellar dust.